dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

   a local scope, satisfying many requirements of the python typechecker, before they start to understand how nullability flows across the program. ([@sec:grok], [@sec:results])
+\AT{eventually we add the contribution about typing rules}

 # Overview